KislakCenter/digital-beehive/beehive_index.md

 The following pages present high quality scans of the Alphabetical Section of Pastorius' Beehive Manuscript with relevant metadata for each entry.

+For information on navigating the entries in the Alphabetical Section, please see [here](index-documentation.md).

 [Index, A-D](index-ad.md)
 [Index, E-H](index-eh.md)
 [Index, I-N](index-in.md)